rociomm123/Seatle-Project/README.md

 3. Price Prediction
 4. Reviews Prediction

 The full set of files related to this course are owned by Kaggle, so they are not publicly available here.
-However, you can see pieces of the analysis here.
-This README also serves as a template for students to follow in creating their own project README files.

 ## File Descriptions <a name="files"></a>

-There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict price.
+This dataset is part of Airbnb Inside, and the data source can be found here. (https://www.kaggle.com/airbnb/seattle/data)

+There are 3 subsets in the dataset:

+calendar.csv contains the pricing for each listing id by dates. listings.csv provides a detailed description of each listing id, such as host and review scores. reviews.csv gives detailed reviews per listing id.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings of the code can be found at the post available [here](https://medium.com/@rociomm/airbnb-seattle-performance-45bc180e88a2).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>